angelo-carlino/angelo-carlino.github.io/index.md

 I am a postdoctoral fellow in the <a href="https://climateenergylab.org/">Climate Energy Lab</a> at the Carnegie Institution for Science at Stanford, USA.
 I am currently working on decision-making under uncertainty for technological innovation and energy system modeling.
 <br>

 In my research, I am interested in developing and applying methods to address complex sustainability challenges, in particular, to support infrastructural planning for the energy and water sectors and climate policy design.
-See more at <a href="angelo-carlino.github.io/Research.html"> Research Interest</a>.
+See more at <a href="angelo-carlino.github.io/Research.html"> Research</a>.
 <br>

 I earned my BSc and MSc in Environmental Engineering from Politecnico di Milano where I also obtained my PhD in Information Technology in 2022 in the <a href="https://www.ei.deib.polimi.it/"> Environmental Intelligence Lab</a>.
 During my PhD, I participated in the <a href="https://iiasa.ac.at/early-career/yssp">Young Scientist Summer Program</a> at IIASA.